Partial-Transformations/cake-metrics/README.md

 ![alt text](approach_nbd.png)

 ## USE OF OPEN AI
-Catagorize and label existing data sets and assist in the generation of honey pots.
-OpenAI would also remain part of the toolset, as we seek to provide defenders with the tooling and documentaton to spin this service up and create their own tailored honey pots.
+Categorize and label existing data sets and assist in the generation of honey pots.
+OpenAI would also remain part of the toolset, as we seek to provide defenders with the tooling and documentation to spin this service up and create their own tailored honey pots.

 ## TESTING ENVIRONMENT
 We will seek to create a simplified but realistic testing environment modeled on Blue Team principals.
 We will use discrete methods of capturing logs to demonstrate how an attacker would interact with the honey pot and leave behind evidence of that activity.
 We would also like to open the test environment to public attack for the purpose of improving on the honey pots and the infrastructure.
-We have not specified in the diagram below how we intend to implement our solution against the CI/CD pipeline and that is because we are reserving time during our testing to identify where and how this toolset can be injected into infrasturcture.
+We have not specified in the diagram below how we intend to implement our solution against the CI/CD pipeline and that is because we are reserving time during our testing to identify where and how this toolset can be injected into infrastructure.

 ## DIAGRAM

 ![alt text](testing_env.png)

 We will initially start by emulating a similar attack chain to this common approach.
-In turn, deploying Blue Team tooling in places to gether data and improve on the application and realisticness of the Honey Pot.
+In turn, deploying Blue Team tooling in places to gather data and improve on the application and realistic-ness of the Honey Pot.

 ![alt text](reaction_lab.png)